 As part of the process of study every student will be introduced to the history of philosophy and to a set of methods for analysis and reflection.
 They will acquire critical skills that allow them to analyze complex materials and arguments with precision and clarity.
 Each student will have the opportunity to work with award-winning faculty.
 The focus at Vanderbilt is on the student and on imparting those skills that will prepare him or her for a successful life and career.

 Philosophy offers a full range of courses, including first-year seminars on such topics as Concepts of God, Human Nature, Race and American Democracy, Bioethics, Understanding Other Cultures, and Environmental Philosophy.
 At the intermediate and advanced undergraduate level, the department offers courses in the major figures and movements in the history of philosophy.
 In addition, philosophy students may take topical courses such as Philosophy of Religion, Philosophy of Mind, Philosophy of Language, Political Philosophy, Aesthetics, Feminist Thought, and Philosophy of Film.

 Recent topics include a defense of Socrates against Nietzsche; a defense of strong determinism as a suitable ground for morality; an examination of the nature and role of striving in Spinoza and Freud; an exploration of the implications of value pluralism; and examination of justice in relation to the mentally handicapped.

 The department offers the opportunity for students to take independent studies with all faculty and thus to shape their programs in directions that cater to the students’ own interests.
-The department’s curricular offerings complement a number of interdisciplinary programs, including African American and Diaspora Studies, Woman’s Studies, and Film Studies.
+The department’s curricular offerings complement a number of interdisciplinary programs, including African American and Diaspora Studies, Woman’s Studies, Classical and Mediterranean Studies, and Film Studies.
 The department supports a special living/learning program in McGill Hall.
 Finally, the Speakers Program regularly brings internationally renowned philosophers to Vanderbilt’s campus.